HammiltonNyamache/STM32_Keypad_LCD_Interface/README.md

  **Note:** Ensure the 10k pull-up resistors on the keypad columns and the contrast potentiometer (RV2) for the LCD are connected as shown to ensure reliable operation.

+###  Simulation
+Create the Proteus project and point the STM32 component to the .hex file in the assets folder to see it in action!
 ##  Contributing
 I built this project to explore embedded I/O interfacing, and I’d love to hear your thoughts!